Ask AI

 get_asset_keys_by_output_name_for_sourceA helper method that retrieves the AssetKey's for a dbt source with multiple tables.

-Dagster’s software-defined assets (SDAs) bear several similarities to dbt models.
-A software-defined asset contains an asset key, a set of upstream asset keys, and an operation that is responsible for computing the asset from its upstream dependencies.
-Models defined in a dbt project can be interpreted as Dagster SDAs:
+Dagster’s asset definitions bear several similarities to dbt models.
+An asset definition contains an asset key, a set of upstream asset keys, and an operation that is responsible for computing the asset from its upstream dependencies.
+Models defined in a dbt project can be interpreted as Dagster asset definitions:

 • The asset key for a dbt model is (by default) the name of the model.